Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 Whether you are building a budget office PC, a gaming rig, or a workstation, choosing the wrong PSU type can quietly limit performance, airflow, and future upgrades.

-This guide breaks everything down clearly, and without unnecessary terminology.
+This guide breaks everything down clearly, honestly, and without unnecessary terminology.
 By the end, you will know exactly which PSU type fits your build, your budget, and your plans.

 What a Power Supply Does and Why Cable Design Matters?